peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 to present to the Relying Parties time-stamped assertions provided by the Issuer.
-The approach outlined in this specification enables the verification of credentials against revocation without direct queries to third-party systems, enhancing privacy, reducing latency, and faciliting offline verification.
+The approach outlined in this specification enables the verification of Credentials against revocation without direct queries to third-party systems, enhancing privacy, reducing latency, and faciliting offline verification.